gilbertohasnofb/lilypondLibrary/README.md

 ----------------------------------

 - copy the files "lilypondlibrary.o" and "lilypondLibrary.mod" to the same directory as your Fortran project
-- immediately after declaring your program's name, add the line "use lilypondLibrary"
+- immediately after declaring your program's name, add the line: ``"use lilypondLibrary```
 - compile your code with the following command: ```$ gfortran your-code.f95 lilypondLibrary.o```
 - or compile it using this other command in order to specify the name of the output file: ```$ gfortran your-code.f95 lilypondLibrary.o -o output-file-name.out```
 - if you also wish to use a set of predefined constants as arguments for the subroutines, copy the file "arguments.f95" to your project's directory and add the following line in your code immediately before declaring your variables: ```include "arguments.f95"```